 February 10, 2017

-Admittedly, I knew very little about the capital city of Sweden before I came here.
-All I knew about the country in general, was that they had really good meatballs, it was home to the pop group Abba, and Ikea originated here.
-But once you visit this proud, Nordic nation, you see that there is a richness and pride in culture that is not found in most places of the world.
+Admittedly, I knew very little about the capital city of Sweden before I came here, let alone how to create a Stockholm, Sweden bucket list.
+All I knew about Stockholm Sweden travel, and the country in general, was that they had really good meatballs, it was home to the pop group Abba, and Ikea originated here.
+But once you visit this proud, Nordic nation, you see that there is a richness and pride in culture that is not found throughout most of the world (praying that this type of charm can be found within the sentences of this humble, online publication).
 There is also a warmth and kindness that makes a solo traveler feel welcome and at home.

 But this city is vast in scale, so it can be difficult to decide what to see and do when your time to explore this city is limited.
 Well, that’s where I come in.
 Here is the ultimate bucket list of MUST DO activities when you visit Stockholm.
 So whether you inhabit this capital city for 14 days or 14 hours, this list will provide you with an assortment of activities that will keep you entertained as long as you’re here (Ideally, I would stay in Stockholm for two or three days.).

 1. Kungliga Slottet (An essential route on the Stockholm Sweden tourism circuit)